 - Biographies of the key people involved with the project (i.e. facility staff and/or contractors;

-- Architectural drawings or proposed plans including an overall floor plan for the building.
+- ARCHITECTURAL DRAWINGS: proposed plans including an overall floor plan for the building.
 All dimensions must be noted on drawings.
-One original and one hard copy of architectural drawings may be sent to the Council c/o Michele Bailey and must be postmarked no later than May 13th, 2013.
+One original and one hard copy of architectural drawings may be sent to the Council c/o Michele Bailey and must be postmarked no later than May 1, 2014.
 All other support materials must be submitted online.

 After the application deadline has passed, Arts Council staff will make a preliminary review of the materials included in your application and may contact you for further information.